masem1899/sempre76.github.io/index.md

 ---

 <script>
-  const showSidePanel = true; // set this based on the page if (!showSidePanel) {
+  const showSidePanel = false; // set this based on the page if (!showSidePanel) {
     document.querySelector('.side-panel').style.display = 'none';
   }